sxyz-edu/user-scripts/README.md

 [install][bzoj-user-js]

 - Provide links for related problems on luogu, vijos, codevs, etc.
-- Provide direct data download link (based on <https://lydsy.download>).
+- Provide direct data download link (based on <https://lydsy.download>, for personal study only).
 - Provide access to protected problems (read only, cannot submit yet).
 - Add a mark before the title if you have solved this problem already.
 - Compare solved problems between you and other users.